The Beagle Brigade

 -

-An incredible number of foster applications have been received, and we’re so grateful for the outpouring of support, interest, and kindness to help the Ridglan beagles.
+An incredible number of applications have been received, and we’re so grateful for the outpouring of support, interest, and kindness to help the Ridglan beagles.

-With that said, it’s also important that everyone fully understands what fostering will realistically involve and the specific needs these dogs may have.
+With that said, it’s also important that everyone fully understands what fostering or adopting will realistically involve and the specific needs these dogs may have.
 Hopefully with your help and guidance, they will get to the point of being comfortable, beloved house pets!

 These beagles come from an environment with extremely limited exposure to normal home life.
 Some may be fearful, shut down, under-socialized, vocal, difficult to leash, fearful of handling, unfamiliar with stairs, grass, doors, televisions, mirrors, household sounds, windows, car rides, or being alone in a home environment.